-- Ensuring Project scopes of work are consistent with the scope of work described in the Project Application - Monitoring contractors for equal opportunity, federal and state labor standards and Section 3 requirements, as applicable - Following procurement processes in accordance with 2 CFR §200, state requirements, or local standards if higher - Project milestones are being met - Environmental reviews are completed and documented properly - Complying with the terms and conditions of the Standard Agreement with HCD, especially anti-fraud and abuse - Monitoring contractors/vendors for federal compliance standards - Financial Management: internal controls, accounting, program income and record keeping are in compliance with 2 CFR 200 and CDBG-MIT costs are eligible, allowable, reasonable, and allocable - Documenting national objective compliance for all activities
+- Ensuring Project scopes of work are consistent with the scope of work described in the Project Application. - Monitoring Contractors for equal opportunity, federal and state labor standards and Section 3 requirements, as applicable. - Following procurement processes in accordance with 2 CFR §200, state requirements, or local standards if higher. - Project milestones are being met. - Environmental reviews are completed and documented properly. - Complying with the terms and conditions of the Standard Agreement with HCD, especially anti-fraud and abuse. - Monitoring Contractors/vendors for federal compliance standards. - Financial Management: internal controls, accounting, program income and record keeping are in compliance with 2 CFR 200 and CDBG-MIT costs are eligible, allowable, reasonable, and allocable. - Documenting national objective compliance for all activities.

-Please see the State of California's CDBG-MIT Grant Administration Manual, Section XVI, for additional monitoring and compliance procedures and requirements.
+Please see the State of California's CDBG-MIT Grant Administration Manual, Section XVI for additional monitoring and compliance procedures and requirements.

-3.11.
-Record Keeping
+4.7 Record Keeping

 HCD's Standard Agreement with the Subrecipient is the contractual document that details the financial and recordkeeping requirements and standards for Subrecipients allocated funds to carry out specific eligible CDBG-MIT activities.
-Such reports and recordkeeping requirements, defining the specific reports and the reporting dates, along with the particular record and the timeline for maintaining them, are to assist HCD in meeting HUD's recordkeeping and reporting requirements per Section 104(e); (a)(2)(D) and (a)(3)(b), §570.506 (records to be maintained), and §570.508 (public access to records).
-Further record keeping requirements as detailed in 85 FR 4681 and per

-HCD's agreement with HUD includes, but is not limited to:
+Such reports and recordkeeping requirements, defining the specific reports and the reporting dates, along with the particular record and the timeline for maintaining them are to assist HCD in meeting HUD's recordkeeping and reporting requirements per Section 104(e); (a)(2)(D) and (a)(3)(b), §570.506 (records to be maintained), and §570.508 (public access to records).
+Further record keeping requirements as detailed in 85 FR 4681 and per HCD's agreement with HUD include, but are not limited to:

-- Executed agreement(s)
+• Executed agreement(s)

-- Authorizing Resolutions

-- Entity Organizational Documents

 - Description, geographic location and budget of each activity

 - Eligibility and national objective determinations for each activity

 - Evidence of having met a national objective

-- · Evidence of having met the MID criteria
+- Evidence of having met the MID criteria

 - Evidence of having met the LMI criteria

 - Standard Agreement

 - Any bids or contracts

 - Characteristics and location of the beneficiaries

 - Compliance with special program requirements

 - Personnel files

 - HUD monitoring correspondence

 - Citizen participation compliance documentation

 - Fair Housing and Equal Opportunity records

-- Environmental Review Records
+- Environmental review records

 - Documentation of compliance with crosscutting requirements (e.g., Davis-Bacon, Uniform Relocation Act, and Lead-Based Paint, etc.)

 - Budget and expenditure information

 - Chart of accounts

 - Accounting procedures

 - Accounting journals and ledgers

 - Source documentation (purchase orders, invoices, canceled checks)

 - Procurement files (including bids, contracts, etc.)

 - Real property inventory

 - Draw down requests

-- · Payroll records and reports
+- Payroll records and reports

 - Financial reports

 - Audit files

 - Relevant financial correspondence

 - The status of the Project and/or activity

-- Tribal Governance Documents

-- Tribally Determined Wage Documents

-- Tribal Partnership Agreements

-Further, Subrecipients are required to maintain financial records and submit financial reports sufficient to ensure compliance with all recordkeeping and reporting requirements.
+Further, Subrecipients are required to maintain financial records and submit the financial reports sufficient to ensure compliance with all recordkeeping and reporting requirements.
 Per the Standards for Financial Management Systems, accounting records must be supported by source documentation such as canceled checks, invoices and demands, payrolls, time and attendance records, contract and sub-grant award documents, etc.